cechandler/dissertation-paper/dissertation/source/01_introduction.md

 <!-- *Ten Studies* (1983-98) is perhaps the most important work of the late first period for the way it served as the source for several works bookending his second period.
 The first seven of the ten studies were composed between 1983-4^[**citation**] but the set was not completed until 1998 when he began writing his piano concerto. -->

 The transition between Abrahamsen's first and second period is debatable, but 1987 seems an appropriate boundary for two reasons.
 It was the year he completed his last major commission (*Lied in Fall* for the London Sinfonietta) before the *Piano Concerto* in 2000, and it was also year he made an arrangement of *Winternacht* for an alternate septet instrumentation.
 The second period between 1987-1999 was difficult for Abrahamsen and accompanied by a significant decrease in output.
 In a 2016 interview with the New York Times, he describes being "paralyzed by the white paper" and "[feeling] that his music had become so complex that he no longer had the tools to create what he tried to imagine."
-He did complete several short works between 1988-1992,[^SeeAppendix] but throughout this period, which he calls his "fermata,"[@Molleson] his creative crisis stimulated another direction in his relationship with his own and others's music: arrangement.
+He did complete several short works between 1988-1992,[^SeeAppendix] but throughout this period, which he calls his "fermata,"[@Molleson] his creative crisis stimulated another direction in use of previous music: arrangement.

 [^SeeAppendix]: See the appendix for a chronological list of works and their instrumentations and durations.